cahya-wirawan/FastAI-Course/README.md

 It is [Universal Language Model Fine-tuning for Text Classification](https://arxiv.org/abs/1801.06146).
 I created several ulmfit-* notebooks to make it easier to create a language model and its classifier.
-It uses ULMFiT classes from [ulmfit-multilingual](https://github.com/n-waves/ulmfit-multilingual) created by Piotr Czapla.
-Therefore to run the noteboook, please clone the [ulmfit-multilingual](https://github.com/n-waves/ulmfit-multilingual) repository, and make a softlink from ulmfit directory of ulmfit-multilingual to the current directory:
+It uses ULMFiT classes from [ulmfit-multilingual](https://github.com/n-waves/ulmfit-multilingual) created by Piotr Czapla et al. Therefore to run the noteboook, please clone the [ulmfit-multilingual](https://github.com/n-waves/ulmfit-multilingual) repository, and make a softlink from ulmfit directory of ulmfit-multilingual to the current directory: